traefik/traefik/docs/content/middlewares/circuitbreaker.md

 To assess if your system is healthy, the circuit breaker constantly monitors the services.

-!!!
-Note
+!!! note ""

     - The CircuitBreaker only analyses what happens _after_ it is positioned in the middleware chain.
 What happens _before_ has no impact on its state.
     - The CircuitBreaker only affects the routers that use it.
 Routers that don't use the CircuitBreaker won't be affected by its state.

 !!! important

     Each router will eventually gets its own instance of a given circuit breaker.

     If two different routers refer to the same circuit breaker definition, they will get one instance each.
     It means that one circuit breaker can be open while the other stays close: their state is not shared.

     This is the expected behavior, we want you to be able to define what makes a service healthy without having to declare a circuit breaker for each route.

 ## Configuration Examples